 Oh, now we get to the good bits.
 You can create ALL kinds of crazy variations for these marshmallows.
 I’m going to drop a few of my favourite varieties, but the sky’s the limit here.

-Toasted Coconut: Toast 3 cups of unsweetened coconut and toast in a 350 F oven for 15 minutes or until golden brown.
+Toasted Coconut: Take 3 cups of unsweetened coconut and toast in a 350 F oven for 15 minutes or until golden brown.
 Add 2 Tbsp of your preferred powdered sweetener and blend it.
 Use this mixture to coat the marshmallows instead of the powdered sugar-free sweetener.

 Strawberry: Add 1 tsp of strawberry emulsion to your marshmallows during the last minute of whipping.
-The strawberry emulsion has a BIG punch of flavor with no additional carbs. (raspberry works very well too)
+The strawberry emulsion has a BIG punch of flavor with no additional carbs. (raspberry works very well too!)

 Coffee: Substitute the water in the recipe with coffee!
 (This is my husbands’ favourite version)